Katie Sowers trailblazer as 1st woman coach at Super Bowl

 “She loves sports, and she was so excited to see a woman with her same last name coaching,” Sowers said.

-Reaching the Super Bowl has brought Sowers a much bigger platform, including a Microsoft commercia l that ran repeatedly during the NFL's conference championships.
+Reaching the Super Bowl has brought Sowers a much bigger platform, including a 30-second Microsoft commercia l that ran repeatedly during the NFL's conference championships.
+Microsoft will thank Sowers for being the first woman Sunday in a new 60-second commercial during the Super Bowl.
 Her sights are set on much more: becoming an NFL head coach.

 “Absolutely,” she said.